-Muscle strength is defined has the force-producing capacity of muscle.
-Different means to express muscle strength have been identified though the literature, each of these methods possessing advantages and limitations, mainly depending on the aim and the design of the study.
-Determining a clinical index to identify individuals at risk of impairments may help health practitioners to provide appropriate treatment for prevention of these negative events in order to limit the society and families of this burden.
-Absolute muscle strength is the simplest way to express muscle strength since it does not require other measurements.
-However, relative muscle strength may be more relevant in understanding the functional impairments.
-As described, in daily life, muscle strength depends on other variables such as body weight, muscle mass, BMI etc. [80] Thus, correcting muscle strength for these confounding variables could be relevant.
+Muscle strength is defined as the force-producing capacity of muscle.
+Literature suggests different ways to express muscle strength, each of these way presents advantages and limitations, mainly depending on the aim and the design of the study.
+From a clinical and public health point of view, it is important to determine a clinical index to identify individuals at risk of impairments.
+Such an index could help clinicians to provide appropriate treatment for prevention of these negative outcomes in order to limit the society and families of this burden.
+Because, it does not require other measurements, absolute muscle strength is the simplest way to express muscle strength.
+However, relative muscle strength may be increasingly applicable to understandfunctional impairments.
+As described, in daily life, muscle strength relies upon other variables such as body weight, muscle mass, BMI etc. [80] Thus, correcting muscle strength for these confounding variables could be relevant.
 In this sense, Ploutz-Snyder et al. suggest to correct muscle strength for body weight (i.e. relative strength) in order to determine physical function threshold [81].
 In a perspective of muscle quality assessment, other teams recommend to control muscle strength for muscle mass [20, 82].
 Indeed, expressing muscle strength per unit of muscle mass may allow to estimate the contribution of neuromuscular factors to changes in muscle strength.
-Regardless of the muscle strength index used (upper or lower in absolute, divided by body weight or muscle mass), the risk of presenting disabilities is at least three times higher in individuals with low indexes values compared with individuals with high indexes values [83].
-Among these indexes, the lower limber muscle strength divided by body weight index seems to be the most relevant.
-It is particularly appropriate in clinical setting because it is accessible and combines two measures (body weight and quadricep muscle strength).
+Strength muscle index (e.g. upper or lower in absolute, divided by body weight or muscle mass), is a predictive value of disabilities.
+In this sense, subjects with low index are, at least, 3 times more likely to have disabilities than subjects with high index value.[83].
+Among these indexes, the lower limber muscle strength divided by body weight index seems to be the most appropriate in clinical setting because it is accessible and integrates two measures (body weight and quadriceps muscle strength).
 The predominant role of lower extremities in performing ADL has previously been emphasized [84, 85].
-Misic et al. also found that relative muscle strength was the best predictor of lower-extremity physical function in healthy older people [86].
-Regarding Muscle quality a good indicator of muscle function, its ability to discriminate individuals at risk of disability or functional performance decline appears to be lower than relative lower limb muscle strength.
+Misic et al. also highlighted that relative muscle strength was the best predictor of lower-extremity physical function in healthy older people [86].The ability of muscle quality indicator to discriminate individuals at risk of disability or functional performance decline appears to be lower than the ability of relative lower limb muscle strength.
 However, the choice of the tasks itself engaging or not lower limb to evaluate the accuracy of the method used to assess muscle strength may be biased.
-Thus, handgrip strength [87, 88] and mostly divided by body weight [89] has been repeatedly shown to be a strong predictor of disability and mortality.
-More specifically, the tasks performed such as Walking, rising from a chair, or climbing stairs requires carrying its own weight suggesting that muscle function (e.g. quality) or body composition alone (e.g. muscle mass or fat mass percentage) may not matter as long as enough strength is generated to move the entire body.
+Thus, handgrip strength [87, 88] and mostly divided by body weight [89] is considered as a strong predictor of disability and mortality.
+More specifically, muscle function (e.g. quality) or body composition alone (e.g. muscle mass or fat mass percentage) are of little importance for performing the tasks of daily living (i.e. walking, rising from a chair, or climbing stairs), as long as enough strength is generated to move the entire body.

 In conclusion, lower limbs are more relevant than upper limbs for gait and physical functions.
 However, relative handgrip strength (expressed as handgrip strength divided by body weight) should not be overlooked and used since it is a simple and accurate tool to predict physical disabilities in older population.

 Proposed clinical cut point to identify older adults at risk: